 Saturday was officially the first day of the WordCamp event.
 Along with doing the photography, I enjoyed attending few talks of speakers including Pascal Birchler, Julio Potier, Tim Nash, Tammie Lister, and Konstantin Obenland.
 Of course, you can see these speakers and others in my images gallery from the Saturday below.

-The day ended with a great after party event with games, dinner, and free drinks.
+The day ended with an after-party event filled with games, dinner, and free drinks.

 Sunday – WordCamp London 2016